Skip to content

 Useful products include:

-The home equipment finder is an online tool.
-It helps you find useful products based on your needs.
+Use the home equipment finder to find useful products based on your needs.

 You can:

-• choose your needs, like falls or mobility
+• choose your needs, like falls and mobility, or fatigue management

 Help with continence